AppThreat/threat-db/contrib/microk8s/INSTALL.md

 ## Installing dgraph server via helm

 Create an helm values file called `dgraph-values.yaml` with your dgraph [configuration](https://github.com/dgraph-io/charts/blob/master/charts/dgraph/values.yaml).
-Use the below configuration as an example and customize the domain names and whitelist IPs based on your needs.
+Use the below configuration as an example and customize the security token, domain names and whitelist IPs based on your needs.

 ```
 # dgraph-values.yaml